You can go on many day trips from London.

 You will also see the kitchen of Henry VIII, where according to history some 200 people worked every day to provide food for the entire court; and the timber roof that still bears the coat of arm of Anne Boleyn, the Queen that Henry VIII condemned to decapitation.

 Located along the banks of the River Thames, this massive palace is surrounded by gorgeous gardens that are especially beautiful to visit in the spring months, when everything is in bloom.

-Hampton Palace is about 24 km (15 miles) south of the center of London.
-To get there, take a train to Surbiton from London Waterloo Station, and once there hop on another train to Hampton Court.
+Hampton Palace is about 24 km (15 miles) south of the center of London, just off Richmond.
+To get there, take a train from London Waterloo Station – there’s an Hampton Court train station which is just 5 minutes from the actual site.
 The overall trip should take you no more than 40 minutes.

 Colchester and Wivenhoe

 If you are in search of a place that is really off the tourist track, get on the train and head to Colchester, in Essex.
 This is where I did my postgraduate studies, so you can count on me knowing it well.